Naas Botha

-Hendrik Egnatius 'Naas' Botha (born 27 February 1958) is a South African former rugby union player, who played for Northern Transvaal and South Africa (the Springboks).
+Hendrik Egnatius 'Naas' Botha (born 27 February 1958) is a South African former rugby union player who played as a Fly-half for Northern Transvaal, Rugby Rovigo and South Africa (the Springboks).

-He was voted Rugby Player of the Year in 1979, 1981, 1985 and 1987.
+He was voted SA Rugby Player of the Year in 1979, 1981, 1985 and 1987.
 Botha mostly played in the fly-half position and is now a rugby commentator for the South African M-Net and Supersport TV channels.
-He is also the Head coach of the Men's and women's national rugby union team of India.
+He is also the Director of Rugby at Hoërskool Eldoraigne.

 Family and early career

 Botha was born in the town of Breyten in the Eastern Transvaal (now Mpumalanga), South Africa and went to school at the Hoërskool Hendrik Verwoerd in Pretoria.
 As a child, Botha aspired to playing professional baseball and applied for a sport scholarship in the United States.
 Botha was also an excellent schools cricket and tennis player and also a hurdles athlete.

 However, Botha was selected to play for the South African under-20 rugby team, where he caught the eye of the selectors while still a student at the University of Pretoria.

 As a result, Botha played his first Test for the Springboks on 26 April 1980 at the age of 22 in the flyhalf position against South America at Wanderers, Johannesburg.